dapr/java-sdk/examples/src/main/java/io/dapr/examples/actors/http/README.md

 }
 ```

 First, The client defines how many actors it is going to create, as well as how many invocation calls it will perform per actor.
-Then the main method declares a `ActorProxyBuilder` for our `DemoActor` class for creating `ActorProxy` instances, which are the actor representation provided by the SDK.
-The code executes the `callActorNTimes` private method ten times per actor.
-This method executes functionality for the DemoActor implementation using `actor.invokeActorMethod` in the follow order: `registerReminder` which sets the due time and period for the reminder, `incrementAndGet` which increments a counter and will send it back as response, and finally `say` method wich will print a message containing the recieved string along with the formatted server time.
+Then the main method declares a `ActorProxyBuilder` for the `DemoActor` class for creating `ActorProxy` instances, which are the actor representation provided by the SDK.
+The code executes the `callActorNTimes` private method once per actor.
+This method executes functionality for the DemoActor implementation using `actor.invokeActorMethod()` in the follow order: `registerReminder()` which sets the due time and period for the reminder, `incrementAndGet()` which increments a counter, persists it and sends it back as response, and finally `say` method wich will print a message containing the received string along with the formatted server time.
 See [DemoActorImpl](DemoActorImpl.java) for details on the implementation of these methods.

-Use the follow command to execute the DemoActorClient
+Use the follow command to execute the DemoActorClient:

 ```sh
 cd to [repo-root]